bitbrain/beehave/README.md

 ![performance-monitor](docs/assets/performance-monitor.gif)

+**🧪 Tested - any functionality of this addon is covered by test automation**

+TODO insert test run gif

 **🍯 Active community - used by hundreds of game developers**

-**🧪 Tested - any functionality of this addon is covered by test automation**
+TODO insert discord link

 # 🧪 Installation